ycl-the-lyc/ubc-study-notes/math-253/math-253.typ

   D(x, y) & = matrixdet(pdv(f, x, 2), pdv(f, x, y); pdv(f, y, x), pdv(f, y, 2)) \
           & = pdv(f, x, 2) pdv(f, y, 2) - pdv(f, x, y) pdv(f, y, x).
 $
+Many times, $pdv(f, x, y) = pdv(f, y, x)$ so the equation can be further simplified.

+The matrix used above is a Hession Matrix, not covered in this course, which is used for discriminants of functions of arbitrary dimensions.
+It involves using the sum and product of eigenvalues, which results in the rules we see below:

 #definition(title: [Classification of Critical Points])[
   A critical point $(a, b)$ is